-- Blank look, zombie-like behavior
+- Blank stare/look and “zombie-like” behavior

 Ruling Out Hypoglycemia

-A test for hypoglycemia involves a 12-hour fast, after which the doctor can take a sample of your blood and find out whether it has reached dangerously low levels of glucose (the “sugar” in your blood that provides you with energy).
-Try to calm yourself during this time – waiting for this type of test can create its own anxiety, and often hunger and thirst contribute to anxiety as well.
+A test for hypoglycemia involves a 12-hour fast, after which the doctor can take a sample of your blood and find out whether it has reached dangerously low levels of glucose (the sugar in your blood that provides you with energy).
+Try to calm yourself during this time - waiting for this type of test can create its own anxiety, and often hunger and thirst contribute to anxiety as well.
 Try to stay relaxed and busy.